 International Student Services

-The International Student Counselor assists international students with addressing a variety of needs while they attend SUNY Broome, including personal, academic, immigration and cultural concerns.
+The International Student Counselor assists international students with addressing a variety of needs while they attend SUNY Broome Community College, including personal, academic, immigration and cultural concerns.
 New international students are required to attend a New International Student Orientation program that addresses immigration responsibilities, campus life, local housing needs, and much more.
-Interested students can locate the International Student Counselor in the Admissions Office in the Wales Building room 102, or call 607 778-5001.
+Interested students can locate the International Student Counselor in the Admissions Office in the Wales Building room 102, or call +1 (607) 778-5001.

 Student Health Services

-Student Health Services is located in the Science Building, Room 102, and is open 8:30 a.m. to 4:30 p.m., Monday through Friday.
-A provider is available to see students on a walk-in basis from 12:45 pm - 4:15 pm.
+Student Health Services is located in the (old) Science Building, Room 102, and is open 8:30 a.m. to 4:30 p.m., Monday through Friday.
+A provider is available to see students on a walk-in basis.
 Provider hours are subject to change.
-Please contact Student Health Services to confirm that a provider is available.
-All records are confidential, and information will be released only with the written authorization of the student.
+Weekly provider hours can be found her: www.sunybroome.edu/healthservices.
+You can also contact Student Health Services to confirm that a provider is available at +1 (607) 778-5181.
+All services are confidential.
+Requests for information will be released only with the written authorization of the student.

-The professional staff includes a part-time physician and clinic nurse, and a part-time nurse practitioner.
+The professional staff includes a part-time physician assistant and a part-time registered nurse.